aschombe/C-Script/README.md

 ## Todo
+- [ ] upper and lower functions for strings
 - [ ] Fix print statements (the output is going before the line being interpreted)
 - [ ] Create a bytecode for the language, and make a virtual machine to run the bytecode